oxs-dev/oxs-dev/README.md

  I'm using FreeCodeCamp.com to learn responsive web design, by following the beginner projects.

-Focusing on my matery of HTML.
+Focusing on my mastery of HTML.
-Focusing on my matery of CSS.
+Focusing on my mastery of CSS.

 After I feel proficient in these, I will begin to learn JavaScript.